TomasPavlovicPavlo/PMI-80/README.md

 # Educational single-board computer PMI-80

 PMI-80 was a fomous educationl computer produced by Tesla Piešťany, Czechoslovakia since 1982.
-It was based on MHB8080A the clone of Intel 8080.
-It used 9 digit 7-segment LED display and 25 key keypad from calculator.
+It was based on MHB8080A, the clone of Intel 8080.
+It used 9 digit 7-segment LED display and 25 key hexadecimal keypad.
+Clock hrequency was 1.111 MHz.
+It had 1kB of ROM with "operating system" MONITOR.
+It was possible to add another 1kB of user ROM.
+Next it contained 1kB of RWM (Read–write memory).

+The computer contained 10 integrated circuits:

+ - 1× MHB8080A (microprocessor, equivalent of Intel 8080)
+ - 1× MH8224 (clock and reset generator)
+ - 1× MH8228 (system controller and bus driver)
+ - 1× MH3205 (3 to 8 decoder, equivalent of 74LS138, used for chip sellects)
+ - 2× MHB2114 (SRAM 1024×4b)
+ - 1× MHB8608 (PROM 1024×8b) or MHB8708 (EPROM 1024×8b)
+ - 1× MHB8255A (programmable peripheral interface)
+ - 1× MH1082 (decoder and driver of 7-segment LED display)
+ - 1× MH7400 (4× NAND)

 ## Description of MONITOR operating system